 - Put the grated ginger and some honey or black syrup together in a cup

-- Pour in boiling water into the cup and stir well with a teaspoon
+- Pour boiling water into the cup and stir well with a teaspoon or the like

-Additionally, some Japanese like to add some Katakuriko potato starch to the cup in order to keep the body fully warm by thickening the ginger tea.
+Additionally, some people like to add some Katakuriko potato starch to the cup to keep the body warm enough by thickening the tea.

-Ginger is a plant that is commonly used in traditional Chinese medicine.
-As this indicates, the food is good for health with excellent benefits, which include
+Ginger is a plant commonly used in traditional Chinese medicine.
+As this indicates, the food is good for health with various benefits, which include

 - Warming the body and boosting metabolism

-- Making mushy, dirty blood into the smooth, clean one
+- Making mushy, dirty blood into smooth and clean

 - Enhancing the immune system by increasing the number of white blood cells